 “I can see a difference in class participation and well-being between students from rural and urban areas.”
-(Daan Bomhof)
+Two students proof this statement.

 Daan Bomhof: “In general, rural youth is more proactive in class than their urban fellow students.”

 “There is a small but dangerous difference between actives students and over-active students.”
 Daan observed that some of the students being the most active in class happened to be the ones for whom classes are the only opportunity to socialise, and many of them are dealing with depression, anxiety and struggling with drugs, as he heard from worried parents, whose story he did not at all recognise from their behaviour in class.